 - To maximise recycling domestic waste is collected by Somerset Waste Partnership fortnightly, with recycling and food waste being collected weekly.
 More information can be found on our Bins and recycling centre page.

 - Frome Recycling Centre, located on the Marston Trading Estate, is a useful place to drop off larger items or other non-collected items.
 You can also recycle tetrapaks / juice cartons there.

 - If you have clothes, books, toys or other re-usable items you no longer need, do check out the wide array of local charity shops who will happily give these items a new home.
 There’s also a new recycled furniture shop run by Dorothy House on the Marston Trading Estate.

 - You can also find out about Composting opportunities here.

 - Frome is home to the UK’s first Share Shop, where you can borrow items such as tools, games, cooking utensils and camping equipment for just a small donation for a week’s hire.
 They also offer regular repair sessions, skill swaps and events.

 - Frome is also home to the UK’s first Community Fridge.
 The fridge is based in the Market Yard car park and a team of volunteers fill the fridge with food from local businesses that otherwise would have gone to waste.
 The contents are available to anyone to use.

-- If you would like details of Local Services such as schools, banks, estate agents, solicitors and pharmacies, please refer to these information sheets or view our online Frome Directory.
+- If you would like details of services such as schools, banks, estate agents, solicitors and pharmacies, please refer to our online directory.